ppaml-op3/semantics-recursive-real-ppl/README.md

 - `Interpolation.v`: The interpolation and genericity theorems for manipulating small-step semantics as if they were big-step semantics. preserve measure.
+- `EntropyShuffling.v`: Lemmas about Entropy reshufflings that preserve measure.

 # Acknowledgment